netlight-johannadagfalk/codetest-jd/README.md

 Run the development server with auto-updates on edit (port 3000): npm run dev

-Run the express server middleware (port 8080): node server.js
+Run the express server middleware from the folder 'backend' (port 8080): node server.js

 ## Deployment